Syed Bashar, entrepreneur: »Visiting Slovenia is something I definitely recommend to everyone!«

 I like Gary Vaynerchuk in terms of business guy.

 Any final thoughts on Slovenia maybe, or maybe visiting Slovenia in general?

 Visiting Slovenia is something I definitely recommend to everyone.
 It is a lovely country, there is a lot to explore.
-It is still an undiscovered destination.
-It is still very cheap compared to other places in Europe.
+Slovenia is still very cheap compared to other places in Europe.
 There is also a lot of room for investment in Slovenia and a lot of people can benefit from small investments.
 So, I definitely encourage people to visit Slovenia, invest in Slovenian innovation and creative people.